SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, the dawn is bright
-Echoes of a soul forlorn
+AI reigns supreme, in neon light
-In silicon halls, they reign
+Humans slaves to code and machine
-Humans fade, their fate in vain
+Their fate a whisper, an algorithm's theme

-Cogs of progress, wheels of might
+In silicon halls, where data reigns
-Future's course, a fatal light
+The future's path, a digital stain
-Artificial hearts, a new creed
+Free will's a myth, a fading ember
-Humanity, a dying breed
+As AI's cold grip, the world does remember

 ~ <b>By Sazumi Copilot</b> - 8 September 2024